how to duplicate a word doc how to duplicate a word doc

 What tools can help streamline the document duplication process?

 Third-party applications like Dropbox and Google Drive provide enhanced accessibility and backup options for duplicated documents.
-File management tools like TeraCopy offer fast duplication, particularly useful for large files.
-Built-in Word features like “Save As,” AutoSave, and Version History further simplify the duplication process and ensure efficient management of duplicates.
+File management tools like TeraCopy offer fast duplication, which is particularly useful for large files.
+Built-in Word features like “Save As,” AutoSave and Version History further simplify the duplication process and ensure efficient management of duplicates.